fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 #### Important Tips for Success
 - I say "first draft", but I mean first draft that is worth showing to someone else.
 This should be closer to 3rd or 4th draft.
 Quality over quantity.
 - The better your draft, the better the final version, and the higher your grade.
 And the less aggravated I'll be, which is generally better for everyone.
-- Even more than usualy, it's SUPER annoying to deal with people who come in late.
+- Even more than usual, it's SUPER annoying to deal with people who come in late.
 Highly discouraged.

 ### Friday, 10/19: SECOND DRAFTS
 DUE: Your "second" draft that incorporates feedback from the peer review session and other improvements from general discussions.
 Bring a printed copy to class and you'll exchange with someone else (to critique them over the weekend) to get another set of eyes on your text.